gaps-closure/gaps-closure.github.io/docs/Java/05-06-halconfig.md

 ## HAL Configuration Files **Requires update for Java** {#halconfig}

 ### devices.json {#devices-json}
 **devices.json** provides the interfaces for reading/writing to the employed GAPS devices.
 Note that different devices can be used in the forward and reverse direction between a pair of enclaves.
-Device settings for BITW(MIND), BKND (ILIP), and Emulator shown.
+Device settings for BITW(MIND) on localhost is shown.

 ```
 {